GDGames0302/Audio-Toggle-V2/README.md

 # Audio-Toggle-V2
 Free audio toggle for Unity!
 This is a free c# script for games made with Unity.
-Clean and very optimised code.